HussainAther/philosophy/neuro/reductionism.md

-Acknowledging there are categories of folk psychology that are incorrect for categorizing mental states, these categories delimit intentional states and logical processes, and they don't reduce to categoies ar the neurobiological level of description.
+Acknowledging there are categories of folk psychology that are incorrect for categorizing mental states, these categories delimit intentional states and logical processes, and they don't reduce to categories ar the neurobiological level of description.
 In this context, we introduce functionalism as the thesis that mental states are defined in terms of their abstract causal roles in the wider information-processing system.
 We characterize mental states as they relate to causal relations of environmental stimuli.
 Happiness is about the behavior